Thursday, November 07, 2024

 T-ONO: In recent years, there has been an explosion of Japanese artists discovered or becoming popular from anime music.
 Can you comment on this recent trend?

-Manami: I feel that there is a downside with music.
+Manami: I feel that there is a downside to music.
 It’s hard to pull out music that’s not related to anime, but we hope that we can incorporate anime music with others.
 We don’t want to be famous because of the anime music we sang.
 Even though we sang anime music, we are still Jyukai.
 Nothing is going to change, we still have our own style of music.
-I hope that together with anime and bands that we can help each other giving the music a boost.
+I hope that together with anime and bands we can help each other giving the music a boost.

 T-ONO: Thank you very much and we hope you enjoy the rest of your stay.